mother-of-all-self-hosting/ansible-role-postgres-backup/docs/configuring-postgres-backup.md

 SPDX-License-Identifier: AGPL-3.0-or-later
 -->

-# Setting up postgres backup (optional)
+# Setting up Postgres backup

-The playbook can install and configure [docker-postgres-backup-local](https://github.com/prodrigestivill/docker-postgres-backup-local) for you via the [ansible-role-postgres-backup](https://github.com/mother-of-all-self-hosting/ansible-role-postgres-backup) Ansible role.
+This is an [Ansible](https://www.ansible.com/) role which sets up [prodrigestivill/docker-postgres-backup-local](https://github.com/prodrigestivill/docker-postgres-backup-local) for backing up [Postgres](https://www.postgresql.org/).

-For a more complete backup solution (one that includes not only Postgres, but also other configuration/data files), you may wish to look into [BorgBackup](configuring-playbook-backup-borg.md) instead.
+For a more complete backup solution (one that includes not only Postgres, but also other configuration/data files), you may wish to look into [BorgBackup](https://github.com/mother-of-all-self-hosting/ansible-role-backup_borg) instead.

 ## Adjusting the playbook configuration

-To enable Postgres backup, add the following configuration to your `inventory/host_vars/matrix.example.com/vars.yml` file:
+To enable Postgres backup with this role, add the following configuration to your `vars.yml` file.

+**Note**: the path should be something like `inventory/host_vars/matrix.example.com/vars.yml` if you use the [matrix-docker-ansible-deploy](https://github.com/spantaleev/matrix-docker-ansible-deploy) Ansible playbook.

 ```yaml
 postgres_backup_enabled: true